Exploring The 10+ Best Beaches On Naxos Island, Greece

 AGIOS PROKOPIOS

-Beyond the beach is a fun little town, filled with no-frills restaurants and bars, affordable accommodation, and beach activities for the adventurous types.
+Beyond the beach is a fun little town, filled with no-frills tavernas and bars, affordable accommodation, and beach & watersport activities for the adventurous.

-For those driving, there’s a large parking space between the beach and the salt flats.
-In summer, this can get super chaotic, so arrive early if driving, or head to the western end of the beach where it is a bit quieter.
+For those driving, there’s a decent-sized parking area by the salt flats, though it fills up fast in peak season.
+Arrive early then, or head to the western end of the beach where it’s quieter.

 THE DETAILS